jshea2/TD-WebRTC-LAN/README.md

 ##

 ### Note ⚠️
-Make sure you are using Touchdesigner build 2023.
+Make sure you are using Touchdesigner build 2023 or 2025 (Experimental).
 I had issues using build 2022.

 ## TouchDesigner Setup